-However, such a transfer may also be subject to an income attribution rule.
-In this case, the settlor, not the trust, will have to report the income (or loss) derived from the transferred property or the capital gain (or loss) derived from the subsequent disposition of the property.
+However, such a transfer may also be subject to the income attribution rule.
+In this case, the settlor, not the trust, may have to report the income (or loss) derived from the transferred property or the capital gain (or loss) derived from the subsequent disposition of the property.

 For more information, see Revocable or Blind Trust.

 Since 2016, the following rules have applied to alter ego trusts for the taxation year during which the beneficiary dies:

 - The trust's taxation year is deemed to end at the end of the day of death, and a new taxation year is deemed to begin at the start of the following day.

 - The trust's income for the year is taxable in the trust's income tax return.

 - The deadline for paying the trust's income tax and filing its income tax return and RL-16 slips corresponds to the 90th day of the year following the calendar year during which the trust's taxation year ended.

 You must check box 28 of the Trust Income Tax Return (TP-646-V) if the trust is an alter ego trust and the beneficiary died in the taxation year concerned.
 You must also enter the date of the beneficiary's death.